Getting started with our printed photography backdrops

 Creases can be ironed out of paper backdrops by using a very low heat and laying a tea towel on top of the paper (so the iron doesn’t touch it directly).

 We recommend storing your backdrops flat.
-A plan chest or our carry & store cases are ideal.
+A plan chest or portfolio case is ideal.

 I hope you've found this article useful!
 You might also like our guide to 5 backdrops perfect for beginners.